Petronas Twin Towers glowing over Kuala Lumpur at dusk

 Batu Caves is one of the most famous Hindu temples in Malaysia.

-Just 30 minutes from KL city center, this iconic site features a giant golden Lord Murugan statue and a striking rainbow-colored staircase with 272 steps, making it incredibly photogenic.
+Just 30 minutes from Kuala Lumpur city center, this iconic site features a towering golden statue of Lord Murugan and a striking rainbow-colored staircase with 272 steps — making it one of the most photogenic spots near KL.

-⚠️ Local Reminder: As Batu Caves is a religious site, remember to dress modestly (knees and shoulders should be covered).
+- ⚠️ Dress modestly as this is a religious site (knees and shoulders should be covered).

-💡 Pro Tip: Watch out for the cheeky monkeys!
+- 💡 Watch out for the cheeky monkeys — they may grab loose items.

 3. Take a Relaxing Walk at KLCC Park

 If you only have time for one street food area, make it Jalan Alor.
-At night, it’s full of smells and activity — grilled seafood, satay, noodles, and all sorts of local dishes.
+At night, it’s full of smells and activity — grilled seafood, satay, BBQ Chicken Wing, and all sorts of local dishes.

 Pull up a plastic chair, order a few dishes, and just enjoy the vibe.